PJasiczek/OpenGL/README.md

 # Sierpinski carpet
 ## General info
+Program create the Sierpinski carpet object.
 Program was created for the needs of the laboratory in the subject called Computer Graphics.
 The content of the task has been placed [here](http://www.zsk.ict.pwr.wroc.pl/zsk/dyd/intinz/gk/lab/cw_2_dz/).

 ## Screenshots
 ![Example screenshot](./img/screenshot7.png)